V-YOP/krita-popup/README.md

 # Krita Popup

 Provide a configurable Popup widget which can be triggered with shortcuts displaying under cursor or at specific locations.
-This plugin is determined to **minimalize hand movements** while painting, striking a balance between keyboard shortcuts and mouse. **still in development**.
+This plugin is determined to **minimalize hand movements** while painting, striking a balance between keyboard shortcuts and mouse. **STILL IN DEVELOPMENT, ONLY TESTED ON WINDOWS 10**.

 ![](./intro_0.gif)